Teletherapy Speech Language Evaluations

 Can speech-language pathologists effectively conduct teletherapy speech language evaluations?
 The answer is a resounding YES!
 But it goes without saying that assessment via telepractice is not the same as in person.

-• We need to hear from the test developers and ASHA about telepractice assessments so we are sure we are doing the right thing.
+• Information from the test developers and ASHA about telepractice assessments to assure we are doing the right thing

-• We need to know how to use the tests we have without buying a second set of digital speech and language assessments.
+• Adaptability: how to use the tests we have without buying a second set of digital speech and language assessments

-• We need examples!
+• Examples!
 We really need video examples!
-Don’t tell me, show me how to do it.
+Don’t tell me; show me how to do it.

-• We need to know how to alter our virtual testing prompts and still get useable results.
+• Support to alter our virtual testing prompts and still get useable results

-• We need to know how to work with parents to help us get great results.
+• Ideas for working with parents to help us get great results

 teletherapy speech language evaluations